laszlokorte/renewex/README.md

 ## Test cases

-The parser has been tested on [on more the 1000 example files.](./test/fixtures/valid_files)
+Both parser and serializer are tested [on more than 1000 example files.](./test/fixtures/valid_files)

 ### Running tests